SchoolOfCode/bc17-w5d5-learning-audit-Tyriol/plan.md

 6. Add basic styling
     1. So it's not completely awful, just mildly so... ✅
 7. Create Express app
-    1. Link to express
+    1. Link to express ✅
-    2. Add middleware
+    2. Add middleware ✅
-    3. Create empty routes for GET all and POST
+    3. Create empty routes for GET all and POST ✅
-    4. Open up listening port 3001
+    4. Open up listening port 3001 ✅
+8. Design DB Schema
+    - Using lucidchart and mermaid ✅
+    - copy export to `./db/reset-database.js` ✅
+    - upload png of ERD ✅